Frequently Asked Questions

 Yes.
-In addition to the online format, graduate business courses are offered in classroom settings at the JBU Rogers Center, the Sam Walton Complex in Bentonville and at our campus in Fort Smith.
+In addition to the online format, Graduate Business courses are offered in classroom settings at the JBU Rogers Center, the JBU Fort Smith Center, and the JBU Little Rock Center.
 Students who have access to a JBU campus may choose to take classes either online or in the classroom.
-We do encourage you to share your intentions for doing so with your adviser so they can work to develop the most efficient degree completion plan for you given your desire to work in both environments.
-Click here to email your adviser.
+We do encourage you to share your intentions for doing so with your advisor so he/she can work to develop the most efficient degree completion plan for you given your desire to work in both environments.

 All programs are structured to accommodate the same overall learning objectives but how learning objectives are accomplished may differ from one environment to another.
 For example, where the classroom often emphasizes discussion or lecture, online course interactions may require more student interaction with various media and/or texts to accomplish the same objectives.

 10. As a student in an online Graduate Business program, am I required to take classes at JBU campuses in Arkansas?

 Online students are not required to take classes at an actual JBU campus location.
 However, the online graduate business programs currently do include one or two three-hour residency requirements.
-This requirement may be met by participating in one of our international study programs in Guatemala, Ireland or China, by attending executive development seminars or current topics seminars in Northwest Arkansas, Fort Smith, or North Little Rock, or by taking one eight-week class at your preferred JBU campus location.
+This requirement may be met by participating in one of our international study programs in Guatemala, Ireland or China; by attending executive development seminars or current topics seminars in Northwest Arkansas, Fort Smith, or Little Rock; or by taking one eight-week class at your preferred JBU campus location.